asdeenner7ec/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 In software development, it emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 Instead, focus first on writing clear, correct, and maintainable code.
 Optimize only after profiling and identifying where improvements are genuinely needed.
 This quote encourages programmers to strike a balance between efficiency and readability, reminding us that good design and simplicity often contribute more to a program's overall performance than premature micro-optimizations.

+# 2024-01-30
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this means aiming for clear, concise solutions that are easily maintainable and readable.
+Always strive to write code that others (and your future self) can understand with ease.
+Remember, a complex system built from simple, well-designed components is far more robust and resilient than a monolithic, intricate one."

+Also, "Optimize for readability and maintainability first.
+Performance should only be optimized when it's proven to be a bottleneck.
+Premature optimization is the root of all evil." - Donald Knuth.
+This highlights the importance of writing clean, logical code before focusing on optimizing its speed, a principle that remains highly relevant in today's world of rapid development cycles and evolving technologies.